Killing Us Softly 4.

 I wish it only took me 15 minutes a day!

 (Yes, I know that any physical activity is better than no activity.)

 Anyway, it’s one thing to be young and highly susceptible to feeling this but, I’ve seen it and heard it from women my own age and older.
 Harshly criticizing each other for how they look or how much they weigh.
 Most times it’s because they themselves have been ridiculed and have low self-esteem.

 I’ve heard it about myself and quite frankly, I don’t give a damn.

-Now, what I worry about is what I am teaching my girls, they often wonder why they eat healthy foods and why sometimes they can’t eat as much candy as they’d like and so on.
-I want to teach them that they are beautiful inside and out and that no matter what they look like, all that matters is who they are.
+Now, what I worry about is what I am teaching my girls.
+They often wonder why they always eat healthy foods.
+Or why sometimes they can’t eat as much candy as they’d like and so on.
+I want to teach them that they are beautiful inside and out.
+That no matter what they look like, all that matters is who they are.

 As women who have already learned this, we know and accept that.

 But young girls think this is the standard.